-Perth Airport provided Legacy Australia the opportunity to collect donations at the Domestic Terminals.
+Perth Airport provided Legacy Australia the opportunity to collect donations at Domestic Terminals 2 and 3.
 Eight Legacy representatives were well received by passengers and visitors, raising valuable funds for the charity.
 Legacy Australia is a charity providing services to Australian families suffering financially and socially after the death of a spouse or parent, during or after their defence force service.

 Legacy Australia collecting donations in Perth Airport's Terminal 3.